November 12, 2020 | 15min read

 Dart, on the other hand, is younger and less popular, but ever since Flutter’s official release, it is catching up. pub.dev, the Flutter’s dependency go-to place, has a built-in analysis tool that lets you see any issues it found in the package.

 I must admit I haven’t used many tools concerning React Native.
 I’ve used debugging and logging via Chrome a few times.
-However, it’s not perfectly dependable, since it switches the execution engine to that inside of the browser.
+However, it’s not perfectly dependable, since it switches the execution engine to the inside of the browser.
 This, in specific cases, might make tracking down bugs harder.
 I haven’t used a dedicated profiler, only the native ones.
 I’ve developed from Visual Studio Code, since it worked best for me, but each time I wanted to track where a function is used, I had to do a project–wide string search—far from ideal.
+This can be entirely mitigated by creating in TypeScript, which fully supports code navigation and refactoring.

 Flutter, on the other hand, has support for every Android developer’s favorite, the Android Studio, with its shortcuts, navigation, hints.
 It even lets you start iOS Simulator and run the app on it straight from IDE!
 There are context-aware actions, like wrap in